letoram/durden/README.md

 ### content preview in browser
 extending lbar to support dynamic asynch- content loading for associating preview content with bar navigation.
-This could be simple things like unicode- helper for utf-8 bind or more advanced like thumbnails
+This could be simple things like unicode- helper for utf-8 bind or more advanced like thumbnails of images and silent prelaunch for videos.

 ### desktop icons / shortcuts
 for float layouts, allow local icons and shortcuts to be added, similarly